spdx/spdx-spec/chapters/composition-of-an-SPDX-document.md

 * Sub-packages shall not be nested inside a Package Information section, but shall be separate and shall use a Relationship to clarify.
 * Annotations and Relationships for the package may appear after the Package Information before any file information.

-See [Clause 7](3-package-information.md) for details of the fields in this kind of Fact.
+See [Clause 7](3-package-information.md) for details of the fields in this kind of section.

 ### 5.2.3 File information Fields